kskrishnasangeeth/algopy/doc/index.rst

-.. libcipher documentation master file, created by sphinx-quickstart on Fri Jan 23 02:27:47 2015.
+.. algopy documentation master file, created by sphinx-quickstart on Fri Jan 23 02:27:47 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.